mixpanel/docs/pages/docs/session-replay/session-replay-web.md

 ## Using Session Replay

-Session Replay can be accessed in two places:
+Session Replay can be accessed in three places:

 1. From User Profile page
 2. From Mixpanel reports
+3. On the Home page for your project

 ### From User Profile page